EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Gwyn.md

 ### History
-Gwyn is the son of an elf whore and a hafexian duque, he grew up poor in the city of Melfia dreaming of being a duke like his father.
+Gwyn is the son of an elf whore and a hafexian duke, he grew up poor in the city of Melfia dreaming of being a duke like his father.
 When he was a child he found a wolf cub nested in a dead wolf in the forest near his house, he took in the cub and trained her, giving her the name Nymeria.

 From an early age, Gwyn became mercenary and quickly grew as a soldier and then as a commander, with Nymeria always at his side.
 At 20 Gwyn broke from his former mercenary band and created his own, the Griffins band with the aid of Aileen and Ludwig after a siege.

-### Character Trais
+### Character Traits
 The following are Gwyn's Personality, Ideals, Bonds and Flaws:
 ___
 **Personality.**